 “Circular economy for batteries: Developing the circular and low-carbon value chain that is required to unlock the capacity of batteries to contribute to the realization of the 2015 Paris climate agreement” — World Economic Forum & Global Battery Alliance, GBA Overview 2019

-The unelected globalists at the WEF and other organizations are nudging public and private entities towards global circular economy in order to help achieve their net-zero agendas.
+The unelected globalists at the WEF and other organizations are nudging public and private entities towards a global circular economy in order to help achieve their net-zero agendas.

 The circular economy promises to bolster sustainability by abandoning the linear value model of “take, make, waste” and adopting a circular model of “take, make; take make,” according to Accenture.